HeyStenson/WDI-Project-1/README.md

 ### To Do

-* Sprint 4.2
+* Sprint 5
-Add name to chat message.
+Add Tick Tack Toe to index.html

-* Sprint 5:
+* Sprint 6:
 Allow only one client at the time to manipulate webpage